sunpy/ndcube/docs/explaining_ndcube/arithmetic.rst

 Arithmetic Operations Between NDCubes
 =====================================

-Why Arithmetic Operations between NDCubes Are Not Supported Directly (but Are Indirectly)
+Why Arithmetic Operations between NDCubes Are Not Supported Directly (but are indirectly)
 -----------------------------------------------------------------------------------------

 Arithmetic operations between two `~ndcube.NDCube` instances are not supported directly.